ilyaskazi/react-voting-app/docs.md

 ## Pages

-For the template, I used 2 sample pages: the landing page and about page.
+For the template, 2 sample pages: the landing page and about page.

 1. Home Page
 2. About Page